Madhavaram, Chennai

 Madhavaram is a neighbourhood of Chennai, Tamil Nadu, India.
 Located in the northern part of Chennai, it is also a taluk in Chennai District and a zone in Greater Chennai Corporation.
 It is located in between Perambur and Kodungaiyur.
 As of 2011, the neighbourhood had a population of 119,105.
 The Chennai district was expanded on 16 August 2018 by transferring Madhavaram taluk from Tiruvallur district to Chennai district.

 History

 The Madhavaram taluk was formed on 1 July 2009 when the large Ambattur taluk was split into two.
 The latter was considered the largest land area in Chennai, which consisted of five fircas (towns).
 The new Madhavaram taluk consists of two fircas (Madhavaram and Red Hills) and 36 villages.
-The old name of Madhavaram is Mathavapuram, as seen in a stone in front of the Ganesh Mandir in Rajaji Street.
+The old name of Madhavaram is Mathavapuram, as seen in a stone in front of the Vinayagar temple in Rajaji Street.

 Geography

 Madhavaram is located at 13.15°N 80.24°E. It has an average elevation of 13 metres (42 feet).